Mario Alexandre · March 26, 2026 · sinc-llm structured-prompts prompt-engineering

 Missing PERSONA: +0.3 extra responses per prompt.

-Missing DATA or TASK: negligible exchange rate impact (model infers or asks directly and quickly).
+Missing DATA or TASK: almost no impact.
+The model infers or asks quickly.

-The auto-scatter hook fills all 6 bands automatically for every prompt.
-No extra effort from you.
+The auto-scatter hook fills all 6 bands for every prompt.
+You do nothing extra.
 The hook costs $0.002 per call.
 It saves $0.08 per call in avoided exchanges.
-That's the 38x ROI.
+That is the 38x ROI.